 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term is double depression, which comes at the suggestion of Meg of Where Good Advice Happens.
+This week’s term is double depression.
 This post uses a lot of abbreviations, which are summarized down at the bottom of this post.

 The term double depression is sometimes used to describe the state when two types of depression (major depressive disorder and dysthymia) occur at the same time.
 The term has been in use since 1982, but it’s not a diagnostic term in the DSM-5.